ScatterHQ/machinist/doc/introduction.rst

   * data which is rendered onto displays.
   * sound which is created by speakers.

-The difference between an explicit state machine and software written without a state machine (let's call this *implicit state machine software* or *ism software*) mostly comes down to what it is easy to learn about the state machine being represented.
+The difference between an explicit state machine and software written without a state machine (let's call this *implicit state machine* software or *ism* software) mostly comes down to what it is easy to learn about the state machine being represented.

 States
 ------

 In the explicit state machine all of the states have been enumerated and can be learned at a glance.
-In *ism software* it is impractical to enumerate the states: imagine a program with just one piece of memory, a 16 bit integer.
+In :abbr:`ism (implicit state machine)` software it is impractical to enumerate the states: imagine a program with just one piece of memory, a 16 bit integer.
 There are 2\ :superscript:`16` (65536) states in this program.
 Without reading all the program that manipulates this state it's impossible to know which of them are important or how they might interact.
 Extend your imagination to any real piece of software which might operate on dozens, hundreds, or thousands of megabytes of memory.